 We’ve seen this before with the removal of the headphone jack in the OnePlus 7; here, the OnePlus 8 and higher-specced but pricier OnePlus 8 Pro have swapped that phone’s pop-up selfie camera with a punch-hole in the top-left corner.

 Admittedly, the camera is less cool to operate, but it isn’t such a loss because that switch likely made the new phones more water-resistant given the OnePlus 8 Pro has an IP68 water- and dust-resistance rating (but not the OnePlus 8, which only has the usual OnePlus assurance of water resistance).

-The new phone brings the base-level handset to a flagship level of polish as well as specs.
-Last year, the brand’s phones finally split between an affordable ‘standard’ version and a Pro model that was a substantial upgrade in terms of both features and looks; but this year the OnePlus 8 gets physical refinements that weren’t granted to 2019’s more affordable models.
+The new phone brings the base-level version to a flagship level of polish and improves its specs, too.
+Last year, the brand’s phones split between an affordable ‘standard’ version and a Pro model that was a substantial upgrade in terms of both features and looks; but this year the OnePlus 8 gets physical refinements that weren’t granted to 2019’s more affordable models.

 In other words, the OnePlus 8 looks a bit more flagship with its curved-edge ‘waterfall’ display and punch-hole for its selfie camera (teardrop notches are passé in 2020) – and it doesn’t hurt that this model ditches the large circular camera block of the OnePlus 7T for a more attractive vertical strip similar to the one on its pricier OnePlus 8 Pro sibling.